 - Bronze

-Metal bronze is brittle and rigid.
+Metal bronze is brittle and hard.
 Tin content dictates the alloy’s melting point, approximately 950 degrees Celsius.
 Bronze is superior to most steels in terms of thermal and electrical conductivity.
 It also resists corrosion and metal attrition more effectively than steel.

-Copper alloys in bronze comprise additional elements besides tin and aluminum.
-It includes beryllium, manganese, silicon, and lead.
 Numerous variations of this substance are available.
-These are silicon bronze, lead bronze, and numerous others.
+These are silicon bronze, lead bronze, and countless others.
 Pressure-treated bronze and cast bronze are additional types of bronze.

 - Material

-Copper constitutes 57%–63% of the alloy metal brass, while zinc comprises 35%–40%.
-Lead can sometimes fulfill the rest.
-In contrast, bronze comprises tin—10% to 12%—and copper—80-88%.
-Bronze also contains non-metallic elements.
 These are phosphorus, arsenic, silicon, and other metals such as nickel, aluminum, manganese, and lead.
 Valves possess a variety of properties due to the diverse material combinations.

-Applications of Bronze Vs. Brass Valve
+What Are the Applications of Bronze and Brass Valves?

 Bronze valves exhibit distinct characteristics that render them most suitable for the following applications: